Raging Waters in San Dimas Celebrates 35 Years

 We finally made it to Raging Waters in San Dimas and had a great time splash around!
 I will admit, it has been 35 years since I last visited this water park...
 If you have never visited, I've got some tips, ways to save and general park info to get you ready for your visit this season.

-Raging Waters Los Angeles is open now through September 23.
+Raging Waters Los Angeles opens May 18 through September 21st.
 Make your plans to enjoy a day of water fun in the sun that is perfect for the entire family.
 With 50 acres of slides, attractions and a sandy beach, there is something for everyone.
-Check out the special discount link for my readers below and see what's in store for you at the park.

 Rides & Slides: Raging Waters offers some of the best attractions in Los Angeles that are great during the summer months to cool you down! take the daring plunge down Drop Out, a seven story drop that reaches nearly 40 miles per hour in just four seconds.
 Twist and turn down other slides such as, The Vortex, The Bermuda Triangle, and more.
 Grab a friend and head down one of the many two-person slides and body slides.